stgiga/siliconsfe/README.md

 - the header (`sample_header.bin`)
 - a sine wave sample (`sine8192.bin`)
-- a copy of The Fixed Jummbox SoundFont by stgiga (available for download [here](https://musical-artifacts.com/artifacts/2722)).
+- a copy of The Fixed Jummbox SoundFont by stgiga (available for download [here](https://musical-artifacts.com/artifacts/2722) or [here](https://stgiga.itch.io/jummboxsoundfont)).

 To build a ROM file, you need to write the header and then zeros until address 0x3147e6.
 Then write the sine wave sample at address 0x3147e6, and then after that the JBSF data at 0x3187e6.